nerdyrodent/YourChoice/README.md

 There are also some add-one "packs" in the packs directory.
 You can use those after you've pasted the main framework text for extra giggles.

+The [Homological Pragmatics](packs/Homological_Pragmatics_1.0.2.txt) pack also works stand-alone for some speculative semiotics fun!

 Or there is a ready-to-go version available via Glif! - https://glif.app/chat/b/KaleidoscopicLoom